inpercima/swaaplate-hw/php-npm-api-htaccess/client/README.md

 ### `theme`

-Name of a build-in theme from angular-material.
+Name of a build-in theme from angular-material or a custom light or dark theme.

 * default: `deeppurple-amber`
 * type: `string`
-* values: `deeppurple-amber`/`indigo-pink`/`pink-bluegrey`/`purple-green`
+* values: `deeppurple-amber`/`indigo-pink`/`pink-bluegrey`/`purple-green`/`custom-light`/`custom-dark`

-Note: This option must also be changed in the styles.css if you want to change it.
+To create a custom light or dark theme just edit the colors and themes in `themes.scss`.